jfs325/docker-aws-deployment/README.md

 2. **Ensure docker container runs locally**

-    It's good practice to test locally before you push code out into the real world, so run these commands to make sure everything works
+    It's good practice to test locally before you push code out into the real world, so run these commands to make sure everything works:

-    Run these commands:
+    `cd app` to change into the application directory

     `docker build local-testing .` to build your container image

     `docker run -p 8000:8000 local-testing` to run the image and expose the correct ports for accessing the application